-In 2014, Morien entered into agreements ("Agreements") with Vulcan, the United States' largest aggregate producer, and the Municipality of the District of Guysborough, for the development of the BPQ Project.
-Under the terms of the Agreements, Vulcan assumed Morien's interest in Black Point and became manager and operator in exchange for milestone payments totaling \$1,800,000 and a production royalty payable to Morien over the 75-year life of the project5.
+In 2014, Morien entered into agreements ("Agreements") with Vulcan and the Municipality of the District of Guysborough for the development of the BPQ Project.
+Under the terms of the Agreements, Vulcan assumed Morien's interest in the Project and became manager and operator in exchange for milestone payments totaling \$1,800,000 and a production royalty payable to Morien over the anticipated 75-year life of the project5.